mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 * `ServiceVersion`
     *`Tags`

 When the above attributes are not specified, the registration will be made using default values.
-They can also be changed when the asset is [curated]
+The **Discoverable**, **Validated**, and **Tags** can also be added when the asset is curated in the Data Hub Catalog.

 You can also specify **Tags** for the data source when adding the above optional values to your request body.